 “Current approaches in neurological disorder research: from animal models to human brain on the chip” a course by Prof. Dirk Schubert – POSTPONED to April 2022!

-We cordially invite you to participate in „Current approaches in neurological disorder research: from animal models to human brain on the chip” course which will take place from 04 – 08 April 2022 at the Nencki Institute of Experimental Biology (CN hall, first floor).
+We cordially invite you to participate in „Current approaches in neurological disorder research: from animal models to human brain on the chip” course which will take place from 04 – 08 April 2022 at the Nencki Institute of Experimental Biology (hall 1, first floor).

 The lecture will be conducted by Prof. Dirk Schubert from Radboud University Medical Centre, Dept. of Cognitive Neuroscience, Nijmegen, The Netherlands.